StanislasRigal/uppsala2/README.md

 # optional variables

-nfac=0, # Number of trends for the DFA, 0 to estimate the best number of trends
+nfac = 0, # Number of trends for the DFA, 0 to estimate the best number of trends

-mintrend=1, # Minimum number of trends to test
+mintrend = 1, # Minimum number of trends to test

-maxtrend=5, # Maximum number of trends to test
+maxtrend = 5, # Maximum number of trends to test

-AIC=TRUE, # Display AIC
+AIC = TRUE, # Display AIC

-nboot=500, # Number of bootstrap for clustering
+nboot = 500, # Number of bootstrap for clustering

 silent = TRUE, # Silence optimisation